 We have never generated sufficient revenues to fund our capital requirements.
 We have funded our operations through a variety of debt and equity instruments.
-In 2014 we completed private placements of Series A Preferred Stock and convertible notes raising aggregate gross proceeds of \$3,530,000.
+See "Liquidity and Capital Resources - Financing Transaction" below.
+In 2014, we completed private placements of Series A Preferred Stock and convertible notes raising aggregate gross proceeds of \$3,530,000.
 In September 2014, we commenced a public offering that was delayed, and we did not complete our public offering until August 2015.
 During that period of time, due to limited funding and continued operating losses, we curtailed our operations and delayed our expenditures to stay in operation.
 These factors negatively affected our sales in late 2014 and the full year 2015.
+On August 31, 2015, the Company completed a public offering of units consisting of common stock, preferred stock and warrants, as well as concurrent uplisting to the NASDAQ Capital Market, resulting in net proceeds of approximately \$13.5 million.
+On November 30, 2016, the Company completed a registered direct offering of units consisting of common stock and warrants, with net proceeds of approximately \$1.7 million.
+On January 19, 2017, the Company received net proceeds of \$3.5 million because of a public offering of units consisting of common stock and warrants.
+Subsequently, in connection with the offering the underwriter exercised their over-allotment option in full; the Company received additional proceeds of \$350,000 on February 22, 2017.

-In August 2015, we completed a public unit offering for \$13,555,003, after deducting underwriting discounts, commissions and expenses Our future cash requirements and the adequacy of available funds depend on our ability to sell our products and the availability of future financing to fulfill our business plans.
+Our future cash requirements and the adequacy of available funds depend on our ability to sell our products and the availability of future financing to fulfill our business plans.
 See "Plan of Financing; Going Concern Qualification" below.

-Our limited history of operations makes prediction of future operating results difficult.
+As a company, our limited history of operations makes prediction of future operating results difficult.
 We believe that period to period comparisons of our operating results should not be relied on as predictive of our future results.